King George VI & Queen Elizabeth Stakes

 Mahsoob, who has won on all of his three starts, is being offered at 20/1 to win the King George VI and Queen Elizabeth Stakes by most bookies and may be worth a look.

-With 5 countries entered into the race and the largest prize pot ever, make sure you get in early to get the best odds and take advantage of the great betting promotions to get the most from betting on Ascot's King George VI and Queen Elizabeth Stakes in 2015.
+With 5 countries entered into the race and the largest prize pot ever, make sure you get in early to get the best odds and take advantage of the great betting offers to get the most from betting on Ascot's King George VI and Queen Elizabeth Stakes in 2015.